- Academic Calendar

 Undergraduates registered for fewer than 36 units (not including Listener or ROTC subjects) are considered to be less than full-time.
 Read how registration load affects financial aid, loan deferments, compliance with immigration regulations, eligibility for varsity athletics, and external health insurance.

 The student must acknowledge terms and conditions before submitting their registration.
 By acknowledging these terms the student agrees to pay all charges on his or her student account when due and acknowledges that MIT may assess late charges or finance charges, suspend registration, withhold a degree, and charge collection costs if all charges are not paid.

-Once the advisor has approved the registration selections, all subsequent changes to the student's program require Add/Drop/Change forms approved by the advisor.
+Once the advisor has approved the registration selections, all subsequent changes to the student's program are made via the Online Add Drop application.

-Student schedules are generated after pre-registration closes and before Online Registration opens.
-Be aware that enrolling for a subject on the registration form does not include section assignments.
+Student schedules are generated Thursday, January 26 .
+Be aware that when enrolling for a subject on the registration form for which you did not pre-register, you will not be assigned to a particular section.
 Please reference the Student Schedules FAQ page to learn about choosing or switching sections.

 If students make subsequent changes to their registration during the term, they should recheck it on WebSIS to confirm accuracy.